chrisgoringe/cg-use-everywhere/README.md

 ## 7.5

 - Added per-output granularity to any-node broadcasting
+- Prompt Everywhere node deprecated and auto-replaced
+- Convert to real links now works for any-node broadcasting
+- Anything Everywhere nodes in a subgraph can broadcast to its output

 ## 7.4

 - Added broadcasting from [any node](#any-node-broadcasting)
 - Added negative regex option
+- Seed Everywhere node deprecated and auto-replaced

 ## 7.3